 Slavery was not born of racism; rather, racism was the consequence of slavery.

 Systemic oppression is a fundamental part of a political economic system based on private property ownership.
 For thousands of years rulers have used the strategy of divide and conquer to maintain power.
-America's "democracy" was designed by slave owners to manage their property rights.
+Liberal "democracy" was designed by slave owners to manage their property rights.
 We won't have an inclusive society until we create an inclusive decision making process: Democracy From Below.

 Injustice is not naturally accepted by humans, in fact it’s been shown that many primates have the same intolerance for it.
 So, for us as 'a society' to accept conditions of extreme inequality has required a very powerful story to overcome our ancient desire for fairness.
 That story is that by nature, humans are selfish and greedy.
 This is not true but the idea has served to justify a class system which allows abuse of power by property owners.